peterlubiana/ruby-recipes/Readme.md

 ## Scraping language 90%ruby 10% python.

 # Contributors
-Please add new files, dont delete the recipes.json file because people might use it in their program.s
+Please add new files, dont delete the recipes.json file because people might use it in their program.